-Unbilled accounts receivable represents costs incurred and charged to projects in excess of amounts invoiced on those projects.
+Unbilled accounts receivable represent costs incurred for approved research activities and charged to projects in excess of amounts invoiced on those projects.
 Deferred research contract revenue represents amounts invoiced on various projects in excess of costs incurred and charged to those projects.